whoGryps/TowerDefense-Game/README.md

 ------ HOW TO PLAY ------

-Download the Folder and open up "Index.html" in a web browser
+Click the green "Code" button drop down and then click "Download as Zip".
+Once that is complete, open up the folder and open up "Index.html" in a web browser.

 As mentioned above, currently there is only one tower and one enemy
 - A tower costs 50 total coins